marcoverl/CVUserGuide/source/GettingStarted.rst

 Security groups are sets of IP rules (firewall) that define networking access and are applied to all instances within a project using that group.
-As described in ?, when you create an instance you have to specify the security group to be used.
+As described in :ref:`Creating Virtual Machines <creatingvms>`, when you create an instance you have to specify the security group to be used.

 To set such IP rules, users can either add them to the *default* security